top of page

 A Look at Dry Skin from the Inside

 The skin acts as a barrier, protecting everything within.
 It serves as an immune defense, shields against injury, regulates temperature, and provides sensory feedback.
 When the skin becomes dry, it loses efficiency in these roles.
-Supporting the skin through proper nutrition is therefore essential.
-Just like every other aspect of health, the foods consumed either restore or diminish vitality.
+Supporting the skin through proper nutrition is essential.
+Just like every other aspect of health, the foods we consume either restore or diminish vitality.

 Essential Role of Omega-3 Fatty Acids